mwvgroup/pwv_kpno/README.md

 ### 2.1 Install

 This package can be installed using pip

     $ pip install pwv_kpno

-Alternativly, you use the `setup.py` file
+Alternatively, you use the `setup.py` file

     $ python setup.py install --user

-If you have issues installing the package with either method, ensure the following dependancies are installed in your Python environment: `'numpy', 'astropy', 'requests', 'pytz', 'scipy'`.
+If you have issues installing the package with either method, ensure the following dependencies are installed in your Python environment: `'numpy', 'astropy', 'requests', 'pytz', 'scipy'`.

 ### 2.2 Setup

 This package relies on PWV measurements taken by the SuomiNet project.
 In order to model the PWV transmission function for a given date, SuomiNet data for that date must be available on the host machine.
-By default this package contains all necessary SuomiNet data from 2010 through the end of 2016.
+By default, this package contains all necessary SuomiNet data from 2010 through the end of 2016.
 It is recommended to update the local SuomiNet data after installing or updating the package, and periodically as necessary.